 Our quarantine protocol is at 14 days with the SCCDPH modification for mask to mask exposure.
 The following applies to a quarantine exception for a student or staff member to attend school during a 14 days exposure quarantine in St. Charles County:

 - Mask mandate in place for ALL students, teachers, faculty/staff and visitors in schools and on school-supplied transportation.
 Protocols must be in place for constant and proper use of masks or cloth face coverings among staff and students.

-Students, faculty, staff and volunteers in a school with a mask mandate, who are properly wearing a mask, will be quarantined under Modified Quarantine Protocols for Contacts in Schools: An exposed person (mask to mask) may attend school after a school-related exposure but will have to quarantine at home for a minimum of 14 days.
-The first day for the quarantine period begins the day AFTER the last contact.
+- The first day for the quarantine period begins the day AFTER the last contact.
 The modified quarantine protocol will be revoked, and standard quarantine protocols will be applied, if symptoms develop or if the individual tests positive for COVID-19.

-Please note that the modified protocols do not include after school activities or athletics.
+- The modification does not include after school activities or athletics.
 Students will still be quarantined from activities/athletics even if the exposure occurred during school time and students were masked up.
 Also, anytime a staff member or student is exposed without a mask on (at lunch, outside of school, etc), it will result in a 14 day quarantine, without exception to attending school in-person.

 - A significant staffing shortage (due to quarantining) could force our high schools to go full virtual to allow K-8 to stay in-person (shifting support staff and subs).